Back to Blog

 • Escalation: If no response after 72 hours, the account manager is notified to take action per the agreed SLA.

-These automated reminders in Aibrify's Approval Workflows keep the process moving without awkward human follow-up emails.
+Automated reminders built into approval workflows keep the process moving without awkward human follow-up emails.
 Clients appreciate the structure — it makes their busy lives easier, not harder.

 Step 4: Keep the Complete History